UnnarThorBachmann/Readable-react/README.md

 * commentForm.js - Inline component of comment to allow editing of a comment (body and author).
 Uses prop threating for save.
 * commentHeader.js - Inline coponent of comment which displays author and body of a commment when it is not being edited.
 * edit.js - Renders a form for editing a post.
+* error.js - Renders the error message 404 when no route is matching.
 * new.js - Renders a form for creating a new post.
 * post.js -
 * postDetailed.js - Renders a detailed view of a post with comments.
 * posts.js - Renders a block of posts sorted and filtered by category.
+* sortby.js - Renders the selection tag to sort by.
 * tab.js - Renders the tab bar for filtering by categories.

 Files modified

 * App.js - Adding Router and Link components to allow routing.
 Removing routing with a state variable.
 Adding `books` state variable and connecting it to the database (BooksAPI.js).
 Components used to refactor the App.js into compent instead of hard coding the HTML.